Course and Class Descriptions

 • Feel agitated or find it difficult to sleep?

-• You may also experience heart palpitations, tightness in your chest, find it difficult to breath deeply, have a churning feeling in your stomach, nausea, palpations, feel sweaty and have panic attacks.
+• Experience heart palpitations, tightness in your chest, find it difficult to breath deeply, have a churning feeling in your stomach, nausea, palpations, feel sweaty and have panic attacks?

-In a 30 minute session each week, you will learn about physical and psychological aspects of anxiety, ‘fight, flight and freeze responses’, the vicious cycle of anxiety including avoidance and survival strategies that are unhelpful in the longer term, why it is so difficult to relax and stop worrying when experiencing anxiety, challenging negative thoughts, graded exposure and helpful coping strategies.
+Each session starts with gentle yoga and use of the breath to calm body, mind and reduce hyper alert and hyper vigilant states.
+The second part of each session focuses on learning about anxiety and ‘what works’ to reduce it.
+You will learn about physical and psychological aspects of anxiety, ‘fight, flight and freeze responses’, the vicious cycle of anxiety including avoidance and survival strategies that are unhelpful in the longer term, why it is so difficult to relax and stop worrying when experiencing anxiety, challenging negative thoughts, graded exposure and helpful coping strategies.

 Within the small group, Carolyn uses therapeutic approaches including motivational interviewing, solution-focused work and principles from CBT to support you towards committing to and sustaining change in your life.

 This is not an ‘off the shelf’ course that is available elsewhere.
 Carolyn uses her extensive knowledge and experience from her career in mental health services, taking a bespoke approach and adapting the content of each course to participants.